 Pisgah Water Association works diligently to provide clean, safe & reliable drinking water to our customers throughout the year.
-The Board President and Board Secretary have completed the Advanced Board Management Training.
-The remainder of the Board have completed Board Management Training.
-Pisgah Water Association has kept rate increases low with only a \$2.50 increase on minimum of 2,000 gallons since 2021.
-In the near future we will be drilling a new well to better serve our expanding community.
+The Board Members have completed all required Board Management Training.
+Pisgah Water Association had a rate increase on a minimum of 2,000 gallons at the beginning of 2024.
+We are in the process of drilling a new well to better serve our expanding community.
+During 2024, we also updated several water lines throughout the community.